Jaymaica15/Personal-Finance-Tracker/README.md

 The purpose of this Java project is to build an aplication that can receive your income, expenses and make you see your balance, monthly reports and spending categories.
-It is a expandable project and, for now, is on development phase.
+It is a expandable project and, for now, is in development phase.